Top Ten Most Stereotyped Countries

 Japan is known for anime and manga, so there are stereotypes that come from those.
 Furthermore, because of how Japanese women are drawn in anime or manga, I know they are sometimes called "sexy school girls."
 I've seen someone say that in real life.

-England can trace its history as far back as the 10th century, but modern England didn't start till the Norman Invasion of 1066.
-In 1535, England annexed... read more
+England can trace its history as far back as the 10th century, but modern England began with the Norman Invasion of 1066.
+In 1535, England annexed Wales... read more

 England, Great Britain, or the UK?
 Stereotyped as dumb people eating disgusting food under rainy, depressive weather.
 Actually, we have the best beaches in the world, the best culture, and the greatest empire.